gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 Furiously, she shouted, "Who will put the things back in order, your father?"

 He ran towards Amma with a rage in his eyes.
 Appa is a dark, tall man, a little over middle age, but strong.
 I never saw him so angry before.
 I stood up to protect Amma.
 I opened my fist to show the coin, but I didn’t give.
 The anger inside him burst into a fury.
 Then something happened that had never happened.
 His hand hit my cheek.
 It sneezed red liquid out from my nose.
-I still didn’t give.
+Still, I didn’t give.
 Stung by humiliation, he pushed me to the floor.
 Terrified by the next thing that could have happened, I threw the coin in front of him.
 He picked it up and walked away.

 I sat on the floor with my eyes closed.
 I felt miserable as if someone had spit on me.
 A thunderstorm struck inside me, and outside, it started raining heavily.
 I couldn’t believe he drew the blood out of his blood, just for a coin.

 The night got dark, but I was still awake.
 Suddenly, the door of my room opened.
 I expected Amma, but it was him.
 He came in and sat next to me.

-He came in, sat next to me, and said:

-“I know how it feels when you don’t know from where you will get your next meal.”
+He came in, sat next to me, and said, “I know how it feels when you don’t know from where you will get your next meal.”

 He took the coin out from his pocket, and enclosed it in his fist.

-“Your grandpa gave me this coin on his deathbed.
+“Appa gave me this coin on his deathbed.
 He got it from a merchant who believed it can change things, and so it did.
 This coin brought luck that changed my life, and since then, it’s always there with me.”

 A sadness appeared on his face as he remembered his father.